Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Introduction

 In order to address this issue, a method for modifying the initial state of \ac{GAS} has been proposed \cite{yukiyoshi2024quantum}.
-For a \ac{QAP} of size $N$, which has $N!$ feasible solutions, a quantum circuit that generates an equal superposition of these solutions is currently unknown.
-Implementing such a circuit would significantly reduce the search space compared to using the conventional Hadamard transform.
-Additionally, the approach would be applicable to other combinatorial optimization problems with $N!$ search spaces, such as the traveling salesman problem \cite{hoffman2001traveling}.
+For a \ac{QAP} of size $N$, which has $N!$ feasible solutions, a quantum circuit that generates an equal superposition of these solutions has been extensively studied \cite{fefferman2015power,bartschi2020grover,matsuo2023enhancing,liu2025lowdepth}.

-Against this background, in this paper, we propose two formulations to solve the \ac{QAP}: 1) a \ac{QUBO} formulation with Dicke state-based initial state preparation; and 2) a \ac{HUBO} formulation using a Hadamard initialization.
-These two proposed formulations aim to efficiently solve the \ac{QAP} using \ac{GAS} algorithm, such that the quantum circuit is simplified by replacing $\mathrm{R}$ gates with $\mathrm{R}_z$ gates.
-Switching between the two aforementioned formulations also improves the feasibility of the solution, depending on the problem size.
+Against this background, in this paper, we propose two formulations to solve the \ac{QAP}: 1) a \ac{QUBO} formulation with \ac{PPO} \cite{matsuo2023enhancing}, which generates a uniform superposition of all permutation patterns; and 2) a \ac{HUBO} formulation using a new \ac{PPO}.
+These two proposed formulations aim to efficiently solve the \ac{QAP} using the \ac{GAS} algorithm.
+Both of these approaches demonstrate that the \ac{QAP} can be solved more efficiently than by using the conventional Hadamard transformation, and we emphasize in particular that the \ac{HUBO} formulation is more effective due to its smaller qubit requirement.
+For example, \cite{matsuo2023enhancing} proposed a construction that uses $N^2$ qubits without any ancilla qubits and achieves a depth of $O(N^2)$, while \cite{liu2025lowdepth} demonstrated a construction that employs $N^2$ qubits together with $O(N \log N)$ ancilla qubits and attains logarithmic-order depth.
+Thus, these approaches yield widely varying advantages.
+It should be noted that among these, only \cite{matsuo2023enhancing} provides details on the specific construction of the quantum circuit.